Information for Parents, Family, and Friends

 Program Cost Structure

-Detailed information about the cost structure of your student’s international experience including information about tuition, housing, meals, and flights can be found on our Financing Education Abroad page. [link to the financing education abroad page].
+Detailed information about the cost structure of your student’s international experience including information about tuition, housing, meals, and flights can be found on our Financing Education Abroad page.

 If your student is planning to study abroad, they will be encouraged to meet with their Student Financial Services (SFS) Counselor prior to departure to determine exactly how their financial aid package applies to their abroad experience.
 To learn more about the cost to study abroad and additional funding opportunities, please review our grants and scholarships page.